-A. Stay at Hostel PlusFlorence: Rooms have already been blocked for participants by the Club of Rome at 28 € per night (*6 nights = 168 €).
+A. Stay at Hostel PlusFlorence: Rooms have already been blocked for participants (4 bed dorms) by the Club of Rome at 28 € per night per person (*6 nights = 168 €).
 Accommodation costs are covered by participants.
 If you want to stay in the hostel please state this in your application.
 You will be required to pay the costs for the hostel when paying the participation fee.

 Hostel PlusFlorence, www.plushostels.com/en/plusflorence

 The hostel offers breakfast, lunch packages and dinner at a reasonable prices.
-It is 8 minutes to event venue
+It is 8 minutes to the event venue.

 Catering throughout the event: